The SHOREline Project

 Gulf Coast Population Impact Project

-Since then, there has been considerable interest on the part of policy‐makers, providers, communities, and the research community in understanding the impact of the largest offshore oil spill on human health, particularly that of children.
+Since the Deepwater Horizon incident, there has been considerable interest on the part of policy‐makers, providers, communities, and the research community in understanding the impact of the largest offshore oil spill on human health, particularly that of children.

 Post-Katrina Disaster Recovery in the Gulf Coast